 - Control bus: If the bus is carrying control signals.

 - Power bus: If it is carrying clock pulse, power signals it is known as a power bus, and so on.

 The bus can be dedicated, i.e., it can be used for a single purpose or it can be multiplexed, i.e., it can be used for multiple purposes.
 When we would have different kinds of buses, different types of bus organizations will take place.

 A program counter (PC) is a CPU register in the computer processor which has the address of the next instruction to be executed from memory.
 As each instruction gets fetched, the program counter increases its stored value by 1.
 It is a digital counter needed for faster execution of tasks as well as for tracking the current execution point.

 - Instruction Register –

 In computing, an instruction register (IR) is the part of a CPU’s control unit that holds the instruction currently being executed or decoded.
-An instruction register is the part of a CPU’s control unit that holds the instruction currently being executed or decoded.
-Instruction register specifically holds the instruction and provides it to instruction decoder circuit.
+The instruction register specifically holds the instruction and provides it to the instruction decoder circuit.